minprog/programming-1/20 Problem sets/30 Breakout/10 Standard edition.md

 If you're like me, odds are you'll find it easiest to implement Breakout via some baby steps, each of which will get you closer and closer to a great outcome.
 Rather than try to implement the whole game at once, allow me to suggest that you proceed as follows:

-1. Try out the staff's solution again (via `~cs50/pset3/breakout/breakout`) to remind yourself how our implementation behaves.
+Try out the staff's solution again (via **~cs50/pset3/breakout/breakout**) to remind yourself how our implementation behaves.
 Yours doesn't need to be identical.
 In fact, all the better if you personalize yours.
 But playing with our implementation should help guide you toward yours.

-2. Implement `initPaddle`.
+Implement `initPaddle`.
 Per the function's return value, your paddle should be implemented as a `GRect`.
-Odds are you'll first want to decide on a width and height for your paddle, perhaps declaring them both atop `breakout.c` with constants.
-Then calculate coordinates (*x* and *y*) for your paddle, keeping in mind that it should be initially aligned in the bottom-middle of your game's window.
+Odds are you'll first want to decide on a width and height for your paddle, perhaps declaring them both atop **breakout.c** with constants.
+Then calculate coordinates (x and y) for your paddle, keeping in mind that it should be initially aligned in the bottom-middle of your game's window.
 We leave it to you to decide exactly where.
 Odds are some arithmetic involving the window's width and height and the paddle's width and height will help you center it.
-Keep in mind that *x* and *y* refer to a `GRect`'s top-left corner, not its own middle.
+Keep in mind that x and y refer to a `GRect`'s top-left corner, not its own middle.
 Your paddle's size and location doesn't need to match the staff's precisely, but it should be perfectly centered, near the window's bottom.
 You're welcome to choose a color for it too, for which `setColor` and `setFilled` might be of interest.
 Finally, instantiate your paddle with `newGRect`.
-(Take note of that function's prototype at [http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gobjects.html](http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gobjects.html).)
+(Take note of that function's prototype at <http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gobjects.html>.)
 Then return the `GRect` returned by `newGRect` (rather than `NULL`, which the distribution code returns only so that the program will compile without `initPaddle` fully implemented).

-3. Now, `initPaddle`'s purpose in life is only to instantiate and return a paddle (i.e., `GRect`).
+Now, `initPaddle`'s purpose in life is only to instantiate and return a paddle (i.e., `GRect`).
 It shouldn't handle any of the paddle's movement.
 For that, turn your attention to the `TODO` up in `main`.
 Proceed to replace that `TODO` with some lines of code that respond to a user's mouse movements in such a way that the paddle follows the movements, but only along its (horizontal) x-axis.
-Look back at `cursor.c` for inspiration, but keep in mind that `cursor.c` allowed that circle to move along a (vertical) y-axis as well, which we don't want for Breakout, else the paddle could move anywhere (which might be cool but not exactly Breakout).
+Look back at **cursor.c** for inspiration, but keep in mind that **cursor.c** allowed that circle to move along a (vertical) y-axis as well, which we don't want for Breakout, else the paddle could move anywhere (which might be cool but not exactly Breakout).

-4. Now turn your attention to the `TODO` in `initBricks`.
+Now turn your attention to the `TODO` in `initBricks`.
 Implement that function in such a way that it instantiates a grid of bricks (with `ROWS` rows and `COLS` columns), with each such brick implemented as a `GRect`.
 Drawing a `GRect` (or even a bunch of them) isn't all that different from drawing a `GOval` (or circle).
-Odds are, though, you'll want to instantiate them within a `for` loop that's within a `for` loop.
+Odds are, though, you'll want to instantiate them within a for loop that's within a for loop.
 (Think back to `mario`, perhaps!)
 Be sure to leave a bit of a gap between adjacent bricks, just like we did; exactly how many pixels is up to you.
 And we leave it to you to select your bricks' colors.

-5. Now implement `initBall`, whose purpose in life is to instantiate a ball in the window's center.
+Now implement `initBall`, whose purpose in life is to instantiate a ball in the window's center.
 (Another opportunity for a bit of arithmetic!)
 Per the function's prototype, be sure to return a `GOval`.

-6. Then, back in `main`, where there used to be a `TODO`, proceed to write some additional code (within that same `while` loop) that compels that ball to move.
+Then, back in `main`, where there used to be a `TODO`, proceed to write some additional code (within that same `while` loop) that compels that ball to move.
 Here, too, take baby steps.
 Look to `bounce.c` first for ideas on how to make the ball bounce back and forth between your window's edges.
 (Not the ultimate goal, but it's a step toward it!)
 Then figure out how to make the ball bounce up and down instead of left and right.
 (Closer!)
 Then figure out how to make the ball move at an angle.
 Then, utilize `drand48` to make the ball's initial velocity random, at least along its (horizontal) x-axis.
 Note that, per its **man** page, `drand48` returns "nonnegative double-precision floating-point values uniformly distributed between [0.0, 1.0)."
 In other words, it returns a `double` between 0.0 (inclusive) and 1.0 (exclusive).
 If you want your velocity to be faster than that, simply add some constant to it and/or multiply it by some constant!

 Ultimately, be sure that the ball still bounces off edges, including the window's bottom for now.

-7. When ready, add some additional code to `main` (still somewhere inside of that `while` loop) that compels the ball to bounce off of the paddle if it collides with it on its way downward.
+When ready, add some additional code to `main` (still somewhere inside of that `while` loop) that compels the ball to bounce off of the paddle if it collides with it on its way downward.
 Odds are you'll want to call that function we wrote, `detectCollision`, inside that loop in order to detect whether the ball's collided with something so that, if so, you can somehow handle such an event.
 Of course, the ball could collide with the paddle or with any one of those bricks.
 Keep in mind, then, that `detectCollision` could return any such `GObject`; it's left to you to determine what has been struck.
 Know, then, that if you store its return value, as with

-	`GObject object = detectCollision(window, ball);`
+    GObject object = detectCollision(window, ball);

-	you can determine whether that `object` is your game's paddle, as with the below.
+you can determine whether that object is your game's paddle, as with the below.

-	`if (object == paddle) { // TODO }`
+    if (object == paddle)
+    {
+        // TODO
+    }

+More generally, you can determine if that object is a `GRect` with:

+    if (strcmp(getType(object), "GRect") == 0)
+    {
+        // TODO
+    }

-	Once it comes time to add a `GLabel` to your game (for its scoreboard), you can similarly determine if that `object` is `GLabel`, in which case it might be a collision you want to ignore.
+Once it comes time to add a `GLabel` to your game (for its scoreboard), you can similarly determine if that object is `GLabel`, in which case it might be a collision you want to ignore.
 (Unless you want your scoreboard to be something the ball can bounce off of.
 Ours isn't.)

-	`if (strcmp(getType(object), "GLabel") == 0) { // TODO }`
+    if (strcmp(getType(object), "GLabel") == 0)
+    {
+        // TODO
+    }

-8. Once you have the ball bouncing off the paddle (and window's edges), focus your attention again on that `while` loop in `main` and figure out how to detect if the ball's hit a brick and how to remove that brick from the grid if so.
-Odds are you'll find `removeGWindow` of interest, per [http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gwindow.html](http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gwindow.html).
+Once you have the ball bouncing off the paddle (and window's edges), focus your attention again on that while loop in main and figure out how to detect if the ball's hit a brick and how to remove that brick from the grid if so.
+Odds are you'll find removeGWindow of interest, per <http://cdn.cs50.net/2014/fall/psets/3/pset3/spl/doc/gwindow.html>.
 SPL's documentation incorrectly refers to that function as `remove`, but it's indeed `removeGWindow` you want, whose prototype, to be clear, is the below.

-	`void removeGWindow(GWindow gw, GObject gobj);`
+void removeGWindow(GWindow gw, GObject gobj);

-9. Now decide how to determine whether the ball has zoomed past the paddle and struck the window's bottom edge, in which case the user should lose a life and gameplay should probably pause until the user clicks the mouse button, as in the staff's implementation.
+Now decide how to determine whether the ball has zoomed past the paddle and struck the window's bottom edge, in which case the user should lose a life and gameplay should probably pause until the user clicks the mouse button, as in the staff's implementation.
 Odds are detecting this situation isn't all that different from the code you already wrote for bouncing; you just don't want to bounce off that bottom edge anymore!

-10. Lastly, implement `initScoreboard` in such a way that the function instantiates and positions a `GLabel` somewhere in your game's window.
-Then, enhance `main` in such a way that the text of that `GLabel` is updated with the user's score anytime the user breaks a brick.
+Lastly, implement `initScoreboard` in such a way that the function instantiates and positions a `GLabel` somewhere in your game's window.
+Then, enhance `main` in such a way that the text of that GLabel is updated with the user's score anytime the user breaks a brick.
 Indeed, be sure that your program keeps track of how many lives remain and how many bricks remain, the latter of which is inversely related to how many points you should give the user for each brick broken; our solution awards one point per brick, but you're welcome to offer different rewards.
 A user's game should end (i.e., the ball should stop moving) after a user runs out of lives or after all bricks are broken.
 We leave it to you to decide what to do in both cases, if anything more!

-Because this game expects a human to play, no **check50** for this one!
+Because this game expects a human to play, no `check50` for this one!
 Best to invite some friends to find bugs!

-# Final steps

-* When you are done with `find` and `breakout.c`, submit it by going over to the [Submit tab](#submit).
-Be sure to compile and test one last time before you submit.

-* All done!
+## How to submit

+When ready to submit, open up a Terminal window and navigate your way to **~/Dropbox**.
+Create a ZIP (i.e., compressed) file containing your entire **pset3** directory by executing the below.
+Incidentally, **-r** means "recursive," which in this case means to ZIP up everything inside of pset3, including any subdirectories (or even subsubdirectories!).

+    zip -r pset3.zip pset3

+If you type **ls** thereafter, you should see that you have a new file called **pset3.zip** in **~/Dropbox**.
+(If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with **rm pset3.zip**, then create a new ZIP file as before.)

+To submit, please upload **pset3.zip** at the bottom of the page.

+If you'd like to re-submit different (or modified) files, simply return to this page and repeat these steps.
+You may re-submit as many times as you'd like; we'll grade your most recent submission, so long as it's before the deadline.

+This was Problem Set 3.